Guillex387/ppm-firebase/README.md

 - The algorithm for verify the master key is [scrypt](https://en.wikipedia.org/wiki/Scrypt).

 But because of the way it's designed, this one is vulnerable to any insecure browser or in rare cases a computer infected with malware.
-My recomendation is search possible malware on your computer, and use a good browser like Chrome, Edge, Safari, Brave and Firefox, I recomend the last one because the app is developed with it.
+My recommendation is search possible malware on your computer, and use a good browser like Chrome, Edge, Safari, Brave and Firefox, I recommend the last one because the app is developed with it.

 ## Development